Vincent and Robin Evanchuk

 The other American group was composed mostly of Folklore and Mythology graduate students at UCLA during the late 1970's and 1980's.
 It was called Folklorismus.
 They did a reproduction of a summer dance event during the Civil War given by Phineas Banning.
 They performed at the actual Banning Residence where the party took place.

-These days, Vince is delving into art, with pastels his favorite medium.
-Robin says, "Although he would like to show some of his work, I won't part with many of them.
+Vince delved into art, with pastels his favorite medium.
+Robin says, "Although he would like to have shown some of his work, I won't part with many of them.
 I have them hanging everywhere."
-Robin, on the other hand, is semi-retired and still holds the position of Research Associate at UCLA.
+Robin, on the other hand, is semi-retired.
 She has choreographed for the play "Quilters" and has produced a third book.
 She is currently into teaching folkloristics and fieldwork techniques.

 Among Robin's publications are: